kieranklaassen/leva/README.md

 - `Leva`: Handles the process of running experiments.
 - `Leva::BaseRun`: Base class for run implementations.
 - `Leva::BaseEval`: Base class for eval implementations.
-- `Leva::Result`: Represents the result of an evaluation.

 ### Models

 - `Leva::Dataset`: Represents a collection of data to be evaluated.
 - `Leva::DatasetRecord`: Represents individual records within a dataset.
 - `Leva::Experiment`: Represents a single run of an evaluation on a dataset.
+- `Leva::RunnerResult`: Stores the results of each run execution.
 - `Leva::EvaluationResult`: Stores the results of each evaluation.
 - `Leva::Prompt`: Represents a prompt for an LLM.